UPPMAX/R-python-julia-matlab-HPC/docs/julia/isolatedJulia.rst

    - At UPPMAX there is a central library with installed packages.
    - This is good, especially when working on Bianca, since you don't need to install via the Wharf.
+   - If you work on Rackham you can actually ignore it and do all installations by yourself.
+The reason is that you need some more steps.

 - You may control the present "central library" by typing ``ml help julia/<version>`` in the BASH shell.
 - A possibly more up-to-date status can be found from the Julia shell: